ryan-di/reading-redux-source-code/Part 2 – createStore.md

 }
 ```

 In TypeScript, the keyword `interface` is used to define the structure of an object.
 An interface is made up of property names and their respective types.
-Just like generic functions, we can also make a generic object that conforms to an interface.
+Just like functions, interfaces can be generic as well.

-Here we can see that by default, a `store` object can hold state of any type and has methods `dispatch`, `getState`, `subscribe`, and `replaceReducer`.
-Lastly, it conforms to the Observable proposal, which we can ignore.
+Here we can see that, by default, a `store` object can hold state of any type and has methods `dispatch`, `getState`, `subscribe`, and `replaceReducer`.
+Lastly, it conforms to the Observable proposal, which we can safely ignore.

 All these methods are very well named and we can easily guess what they are supposed to do.

-Lastly, for `dispatch`, we see that is needs to take an action and returns the action.
+Lastly, for `dispatch`, we see that it needs to take an action and return an action.

 ```typescript
 export interface Dispatch<A extends Action = AnyAction> {